Trademark Attorney Services

 What is the difference between a fanciful trademark and an arbitrary trademark?

-An arbitrary mark which has meaning but when applied to a particular good or service, is unrelated.
+An arbitrary mark that has meaning but when applied to a particular good or service is unrelated.
 An example of an arbitrary mark is Peter Pan for peanut butter.
 Peter Pan is the name of a character in a children’s book.
 When it’s applied to peanut butter, it is distinctive.

 Am I required to hire a U.S.-licensed attorney to represent me at the USPTO?